newhavenio/code-of-conduct/README.md

 The board reserves the right not to act on complaints regarding:

-* ‘Reverse’-isms, including but not limited to ‘reverse racism,’ ‘reverse sexism,’ and ‘cisphobia.’
+* 'Reverse'-isms, including but not limited to 'reverse racism,' 'reverse sexism,' and 'cisphobia.'
-* Reasonable communication of boundaries, such as “leave me alone,” “go away,” or “I’m not discussing this with you.”
+* Reasonable communication of boundaries, such as "leave me alone," "go away," or "I'm not discussing this with you."
-* Communicating in a ‘tone’ you don’t find congenial.
+* Communicating in a 'tone' you don't find congenial.
 * Criticizing racist, sexist, cissexist, or otherwise oppressive behavior or assumptions.

 Additionally, if you feel you have been falsely or unfairly accused of violating the Code of Conduct, please do not hesitate to reach out to a board member.